AdamZieman/AdamZieman/README.md

 <!-- Brief Introduction -->
-<p>I am currently enrolled as a junior at the University of Wisconsin-Parkside, majoring in Computer Science.
+<p>I am enrolled as a junior at the University of Wisconsin-Parkside, majoring in Computer Science.
 It is my goal to one day work as a software engineer / software developer.
 In regaurds to programming/scripting languages: I am proficient with Java and Linux; and I have an fairly good grasp of python, C, C++, and HTML</p>

 <!-- Links to Projects -->